 Repeat with the remaining dough.

 Heat a frying pan over medium-low heat.
-Add about 1 tsp of oil to the pan.
+Add about 1 teaspoon of oil to the pan.

 Place the green onion pancake into the frying pan and cover with a lid.

 Cook the pancake for about 3-4 minutes, until golden and crisp.
 Give the pancake a flip and continue cooking for another 2-3 minutes.